-7 reasons NOT to join a mom support group and the reasons why you should come anyways
+7 reasons NOT to join a mom group and the why you should come anyway

 1. I'm too tired

 Mama, tell me about it.
 Who isn't.
 My son is almost three and we're still up at least once/night.
 Tiredness doesn't go away, it just gets more manageable.